G1ZMODRAG0N/CombatantsMod/README.md

 If you encounter any bugs or issues please open a ticket in [https://github.com/G1ZMODRAG0N/CombatantsMod/issues](https://github.com/G1ZMODRAG0N/CombatantsMod/issues)
 As well you may DM myself (G1ZMO_DRAG0N) or Hexwave with any issues.
-For all bug reports please include your log file located in Game/Elden Ring/Combatants/cmbt-client.log
+For all bug reports please include your log file located in Elden Ring/Game/Combatants/cmbt-client.log

 ## Authors (expanded authors and contributors on v1.0)